IVSoftware/IVSoftware.Portable.Threading/README.md

 }
 ```

-**Second,** the `sender` argument is `this`, which means that any public properties of the invoking class are available to MSTest for evaluation.
+**Second:** The `sender` argument is `this`, which means that any public properties of the invoking class are available to MSTest for evaluation.

-**Third,** supporting information, for example private data fields or threading syncrhonization contexts, can be transmitted by populating an `AwaitedEventArgs` instance.
+**Third:** Supporting information, for example private data fields or threading syncrhonization contexts, can be transmitted by populating an `AwaitedEventArgs` instance.
 One way to initialize the dictionary capability of this event args class is to populate it using a collection initializer in the same way as any other dictionary could be:

 ##### Using String Keys